Medical Aids Fear Medical Claims!

 - Medical schemes spend far more on hospitalizations than on day-to-day medical needs.

-What were the top costs last year?
+What were the top medical claims costs last year?
 (According to Discovery Health)

-- More than an average of one point seven million was paid t heart patients.
+- More than an average of one point seven million was paid to heart patients.

 - One point seven million was the average payment for members claiming for heart and lung transplants.